 KFC founder's tribulations led to success...eventually

 The smiling face of Colonel Sanders has become an icon of the multi-billion-dollar fast food industry.
-There are few places in the world where the Father Christmas doppelganger wouldn’t be recognized for his finger lickin' chicken.
+There are few places in the world where the Father Christmas doppelganger wouldn’t be recognised for his finger lickin' chicken.
 It was hard work and dogged determination in the face of bad luck, and even worse judgement, that eventually brought Harland Sanders success.
 But that success didn’t come quickly (check out his timeline on the Careers of the Founders interactive content).

 Born in 1890 in Indiana, Sanders learned to cook after his father died when he was just 6, and he turned out to be a natural.
 Later he dropped out of school and left home before his teens, then enlisted in but got discharged from the US Army before his 17th birthday.